 Complaints about unapproved retailers or non-accredited installers should be directed to the Office of Fair Trading in the relevant state.
 Installers and solar businesses are also able to report product faults and submit these for referral to the CEC testing program via the online complaint form.

 Solar is big business, which unfortunately can bring out dodgy sales tactics.
 It helps to be prepared in case you are doorknocked, cold-called, or subjected to high-pressure sales tactics to sign up to a solar deal.
 The CEC website is full of useful tips on avoiding getting burned by the less than professional members of the solar salesforce.

 In particular, the CEC warns about solar scams that often involve people claiming to be offering government rebates, selling energy-saving devices, or giving away free solar systems.
 They explain that a number of existing government solar rebate programs around Australia can make it hard to know if the company you’ve been contacted by, and the deal they are offering, is genuine.

 One example of such a scam is a salesperson who claims to be offering to replace your solar panels for brand new panels free of charge.
-The CEC says to be aware of offers like these, as the ‘free’ panels are very likely to be cheap and low quality, and you may be swapping your high-quality panels for an inferior low-quality product.
+The Clean Energy Council says to be aware of offers like these, as the ‘free’ panels are very likely to be cheap and low quality, and you may be swapping your high-quality panels for an inferior low-quality product.